 Our activities in the food system fall within three themes:

 Power and profit are unfairly distributed along the food value chain.
 Producers and growers bear a disproportionate burden of risks and costs so that, for many, food production is not a sustainable economic activity.
 We aim to rethink value creation so that the food system enables sustainable livelihoods, pulls people out of poverty and the industry becomes an attractive place to work.
 This will create more stable and resilient food value chains.

-Our flagship projects bring together key players, from producers to retailers or beyond, to explore what a sustainable value chain would look like in a specific food sub-system.
+Our flagship projects bring together key players - from producers to retailers and beyond - to explore what a sustainable value chain would look like in a specific food sub-system.
 We explore issues such as: how the value chain operates; what sustainability issues it faces and where the risks and opportunities lie; how well the chain addresses these issues and whether it can be re-oriented to do this more effectively, for example by operating as a closed circle.
 We define what a sustainable value chain means for that sub-system and set out a roadmap to achieve it.

 Tea 2030 explores what a sustainable tea sector could look like in the future.
 The project will use future scenarios to drive collaboration and innovation across the whole tea value chain (from farms to leftover teabags).

 Our Dairy 2020 project explores the challenges facing the dairy industry up to the end of the decade.

 Our work with the Shell Foundation explores how to develop and scale up sustainable value chains.

 Around the world growing numbers of city dwellers have lost touch with where their food comes from.
 Increasingly, they value food more for its convenience and low cost than for its environmental and social value, and they are unaware of how it is produced and the impacts this has on people and the environment.
 We aim to help reconnect people with the food they eat, so they recognise it as a source of wellbeing, nutrition and social capital and are willing to pay a fair price.
 If we value our food properly, it will benefit the whole food supply chain.